stephomi/nomadsculpt.com/manual/docs/tools.md

 Create a tube by drawing a curve.
 ![](./images/tool_tube_new.jpg)

 Once the tube is created, the path can be edited in 3d space using similar controls to the standard [Shape editing](#shape-editing) and curve editing tools.
-It has extra controls that appear at the top of the viewport:
+A toolbar will appear at the top of the viewport with extra controls:

 * `Validate` - bake the curve into regular polygons so it can be sculpted.
 * `Edit` - display the curve points so they can be manipulated